 Ingredients

-Garlic cloves - Fresh garlic cloves are the only option here as jarred garlic has quite a distinct flavor that will take over.
+Garlic cloves - Fresh garlic cloves are essential here as jarred garlic has a harsh, processed flavor that will overpower the basil.

 Tips for the best basil pesto